grammyjs/website/site/docs/guide/introduction.md

 In the next section, you will create a bot by writing a text file that contains source code in the programming language [TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-from-scratch.html).
 The grammY documentation will not teach you how to program, so we expect you to teach yourself.
-Remember, though: creating a Telegram bot is actually a good project to learn coding :rocket:
+Remember, though: creating a Telegram bot with grammY is actually a good way to learn coding :rocket:

 ::: tip Learning how to code
 You can start learning TypeScript with the [official tutorial](https://www.typescriptlang.org/docs/handbook/typescript-from-scratch.html) written by the TypeScript team, and then move on from there.
-Don't spend more than 30 minutes reading things on the internet, then come back here and [get started](./getting-started.md).
+Don't spend more than 30 minutes reading things on the internet, then come back here, (read the rest of the section) and [get started](./getting-started.md).

 If you get an error message that you don't understand, google it—the solution is already on the internet (e.g. on StackOverflow).
 :::